 Costco is one of those stores that really seem to have everything.
 You walk into the sprawling warehouse, and the world is your oyster: Want a flat screen television?
 Right this way!
 How about a whole beef tenderloin?
 Just around that corner, sir!
 Need a new pair of glasses?
 No?
 Well, they’re there if you change your mind.
 How about a cheap, massive slice of pizza?
 But while it may seem like there’s no better store to get great value for your money, there are some items that you’d be better off purchasing elsewhere.

-When it comes to big box stores like Costco, certain items are no-brainers in the value department.
-Just about everything bought in bulk will save you money in the long run if you don’t let any of it go to waste, which is why non-perishables (like sugar) and foods that can be frozen (like chicken breasts and steaks, including Wagyu beef, apparently) are always good buys.
+When it comes to big box stores like Costco, these 17 items are no-brainers in the value department.
+Just about everything bought in bulk will save you money in the long run if you don’t let any of it go to waste, which is why non-perishables (like sugar) and foods that can be frozen (like chicken breasts and steaks) are always good buys.
 Just don’t forget that some items, like condiments and spices, have shorter shelf lives than you may think.
 Plus, prices on kitchen appliances, housewares, over-the-counter drugs, and automotive equipment are all very competitive.

 However, there are plenty of items sold at Costco that you’d be better off purchasing somewhere else, for a variety of reasons.
 Some are simply more expensive at Costco than at other stores, others are of poorer quality than the competition's brands, and still others are so perishable that the odds of your not having to throw some away are slim.